Available on Nintendo Switch this Spring

-Nintendo consoles and motion-control technology has evolved significantly since Wii Sports boxing.
-Back in '06, a series of inarticulate flails was the best strategy for pounding one’s opponent to the ground.
+Nintendo consoles use of motion-control technology has evolved significantly since Wii Sports boxing.
+Back in 2006, a series of inarticulate flails was the best strategy for pounding one’s opponent to the ground.
 Real-life swings and jabs translated poorly on-screen, and the end result was a frustrating mess.

 Ten years later and ARMS' core mechanic isn’t that far removed the Wii's debut boxer, but after spending some time with it on the Nintendo Switch, it’s clear the two are miles apart.
 Not only does the underlying tech now work reliably, but ARMS is deliberately configured to prevent spasmodic strikes without strategy.
 In this regard, Nintendo appears to have learned from some of its previous mistakes.